brad-lybarger/brad-lybarger/README.md

 ## Hi there 👋

+I'm a Full-Stack Software Engineer who enjoys working with others to solve complex problems with clean, well-tested software.
+I am proficient in TypeScript and React, but am always up for a new challenge.

+I'm looking for the next opportunity to work with a strong team to build products that provide value to the customer.

 <!--
 **brad-lybarger/brad-lybarger** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.